-Now, power up your Eggfinder TX module: Press and hold the button until the GREEN LED comes on and the RED LED on the RF module begins to blink.
 After awhile, the Eggfinder LCD will start to beep approximately once per second, and you will see some data on the display.
-Depending on how strong the satellite signal is, it should be anywhere from 10 seconds to 2 minutes.
+Depending on how strong the satellite signal is, it should be anywhere from 10 seconds to 2 minutes, assuming that you're testing outdoors.